10 Best Aleppo Pepper Substitutes: Heat Levels, Flavor Profiles & Usage Tips

 • Test small amounts: Especially when using stronger substitutes like cayenne blends.

-Buying Guide: What to Look For in an Aleppo Pepper Sub
+Buying Guide: What to Look For in an Aleppo Pepper Substitute

-If you're purchasing a substitute product, whether it's a powder blend or pre-mixed spice combo, here are the key features to evaluate:
+If you're purchasing a substitute product, whether it's a powder blend or pre-mixed spice combo, here are the key features to evaluate based on culinary expert recommendations:

 Top Products Worth Considering